 If you don’t think you’ll prioritize traveling in your future, I think Europe is a great option to see a lot at once.
 It’s also way more affordable to travel around Europe once you’re already there than paying for one off roundtrip flights in the future.
 The transportation in Europe is extremely affordable and the hostels are cheap.
 Unless you plan on living in an expensive city like London, Europe is much more affordable than Australia.

-Why You Should Study Abroad In Australia
+Why You Should Study In Australia

 Australia is the perfect destination for all you adventure-seekers out there.
 The options for exploration are truly endless in Australia and your weekend adventures may look a little like this: Skydiving in Byron Bay, Scuba Diving the Great Barrier Reef, Camping in the Australian Outback, Sailing the Whitsunday Islands, posing with the happiest animal in the world on Rottnest Island, holding a baby koala, exploring Melbourne’s cafes, Sydney’s beaches, and more!

 As you can see, you’ll be very active in Australia.
-Most of your trips will entail hiking, swimming, or a combination of both, and less sight-seeing than Europe.
+Most of your trips will entail hiking, swimming, or a combination of both, and less sightseeing than Europe.

 Living in Australia is more expensive than Europe.
 In fact, Sydney and Melbourne almost always rank in the top 10 most expensive cities to live in the world.
 Cocktails are ridiculously expensive in bars, flights aren’t dirt cheap, and don’t even get me started on Uber.
 Which yes, they do have.

-Differences Between Studying Abroad In Europe vs Australia
+Differences Between Studying In Europe vs. Australia

-1. Europe is Cheaper
+1. Europe Is Cheaper

-2. Europe is Easier to Travel Around
+2. Europe Is Easier To Travel Around

 Since this continent is more compact, you can easily access nearby countries via overnight buses and trains.
 I used FlixBus for some rides, and was able to drive the 3 hours from Brussels to Paris for $10 USD.
 Australia is far too large for bus rides.
 Most people underestimate the size of the country.
 For example, if you were to take a bus from Sydney to (somewhat) nearby Melbourne, it would take 9 hours.
 Sydney to the Great Barrier Reef would take a whooping 26!

 Of course you do your fair share in both, but it’s going to look different.
-For example, in Europe, you’re often going to find yourself in different churches, palaces, government buildings, etc each weekend learning about the history of the country.
+For example, in Europe, you’re often going to find yourself in different churches, palaces, government buildings, etc. each weekend learning about the history of the country.
 If this makes you want to yawn, check out Australia!
 Where your weekend sightseeing will consist of exploring different beaches, reefs, and deserts.
 While you will have your fair share of adventure in Europe, I certainly did when I went paragliding in Interlaken, Australia is much more adventurous.
 In one month alone, I jumped out of a plane, swam with a shark, and camped under the stars in a desert.

 The weather in Australia is going to be HANDS DOWN better than Europe.
 Even if you’re staying on Italy’s Mediterranean Coast, Australia is famous for its strong sun and mild climate.
-The coldest it got in Sydney was about 60 degrees, a big difference from the 30 degree temperatures Florence experiences in the winter.
+The coldest it got in Sydney was about 60 degrees, a big difference from the 30 degree temperature Florence experiences in the winter.
 The downside?
 You can’t leave your house without sunscreen in Australia.
 The hole in the Ozone is apparently right over the continent, making it the skin cancer capital of the world.

-5. Australia is more “Off the Beaten Path”
+5. Australia Is More “Off the Beaten Path”

-It’s much harder to get to than Europe for most of us Americans, so why not study abroad there!
+It’s much harder to get to Australia than Europe for most of us Americans, so why not study abroad there!
 Ask yourself this, when will you ever visit again?
 And for more than just 10 precious days of PTO…?
 You can ALWAYS go to Europe.
 As mentioned above, Australia is GINORMOUS, and requires multiple weeks, if not months, to really scratch the surface.
 It also takes two whole days to get there, so don’t do it dirty and visit for a week.
 Please.